genomicsclass/book/pages/confounding.md

 ##   06   2   0  24
 ```

-By running a t-test and creating a volcano plot we note that thousands of genes appear to be differentially expressed.
-But when we perform a similar comparison between 2002 and 2003 only on the CEU population we again obtain thousands of diferentially expressed genes:
+By running a t-test and creating a volcano plot, we note that thousands of genes appear to be differentially expressed.
+Yet when we perform a similar comparison only on the CEU population between the years 2002 and 2003, we again obtain thousands of diferentially expressed genes: